AbdullaVora/Dijital-Marketing/README.md

 # Dijital Marketing
- THis web was created for a purpose of dijital marketing
+ This web was created for a purpose of dijital marketing